-of the first successful planting effort on the UO campus The sitka spruce is the largest type of spruce in the world, with some old-growth examples reaching close to 300 feet.
+3 Sitka Spruce (Picea sitchensis) The sitka spruce is the largest type of spruce in the world, with some old-growth examples reaching close to 300 feet.
 Sitka spruce can be identified by their grey, scaly bark, small cones, and sharp flattened needles.
 The sitka spruce is the major lumber tree of Alaska, as its wood possesses great strength and workability.
 It is famous for its role in aircraft (most notably during World War II) and boat construction, as well as for musical instruments (especially guitar tops and sounding boards for pianos).